Lab 1D: Zooming Through Data

 themy_sub

-data we filtered in the above line of code and verify that it only includes salty snacks that cost less than 2 dollars.
+data we filtered in the above line of code and verify that it only includes salty snacks that have less than 200 calories.

 Put it all together